 And then there are companies that only have data, that do not have a supply chain in the same way.
 And for the incumbents, the GDPR [General Data Protection Regulation] appears as a blessing in disguise, buying them time to create a level playing field and catch up with the digital natives.

 In developing SAP’s capability to offer its customers more capability to be customer-centric, you have gone on the acquisition trail with Gigya and Callidus Software.
-I remember Bill McDermott saying about two and half years ago [May 2016] that the company was focused less on fresh acquisitions and more on bedding in the previous acquisitions it had made.
+I remember McDermott saying about two and half years ago [May 2016] that the company was focused less on fresh acquisitions and more on bedding in the previous acquisitions it had made.
 These were mostly in the cloud: Ariba, SuccessFactors, Concur, FieldGlass; but also Hybris, which was an on-premise omni-channel commerce.
-And he said we could expect to see SAP being more of an “organic innovation machine”.
+And he said we could expect to see SAP being more an “organic innovation machine”.
 What has caused this ostensible change in strategy, in building up what is now the C/4 Hana suite?

 Atzberger: I worked on the acquisition strategy with Bill in 2010.
 It was always about having a clear sense of where you want to go, and then going faster, with acquisitions being the way to do that.
-Now, when we developed CRM strategy in 2017, we started to lay out what we thought were the differentiating factors.
+Now, when we developed the CRM strategy in 2017, we started to lay out what we thought were the differentiating factors.
 Callidus Software fitted into that, with [expediting] the lead to cash process.

 And our customers see that it is a clear and simple strategy: the front to the back office integration, the connected experience – marketing, sales and commerce; and providing an open platform that allows our customers to extend their solutions.
 And so we have C/4 Hana.
 We completely embrace SAP on the one hand, but at the same time we also bring openness.
-It's so much more intelligent than Salesforce automation.
+It's so much more intelligent than salesforce automation.